ivankive/STARS-CDP-2026-PAC-MAN-ASIC/README.md

 | `pb[5]` | Down |
 | `pb[10]` | Left |

-Any of these inputs can also advance the FSM from STARTING / OVER / WIN (after map load, or to restart).
+A **rising edge** on any of these (fresh press, not a held level) advances the FSM: STARTING → PLAYING once the map is loaded, or OVER / WIN → STARTING.
+From OVER / WIN that same edge also pulses `soft_map_rst` so BRAM reloads pellets before the next round.

 ### Scoring